-Businesses of every size and across every industry can benefit from online reputation management.
+Businesses of every size and across every industry can benefit from social media reputation management.

-This holds especially true today, when consumers are making purchase decisions based on your online reputation, more so than on your advertising, direct sales messages, pricing, or branded promotional content.
+This holds especially true in these times, when consumers depend on the Internet for vital pieces of information and make purchase decisions based on a business’s online reputation, more so than on its advertising, direct sales messages, or promotional content.

-Traditionally, social media reputation management is the process of posting strategic social media content, monitoring social media websites and channels (Facebook, Twitter, Instagram, etc.), listening to customers who talk about your business or brand, and engaging in these conversations.
+Traditionally, social media reputation management is the process of posting strategic social media content, monitoring social media channels (Facebook, Twitter, Instagram, etc.), and engaging with customers who talk about your business or brand.

-Today, social media reputation management also covers channels such as online review sites, local business directories, even online yellow pages and business discovery apps: digital spaces where customers have a say about their experience with a business.
+Today, social media reputation management covers even more channels: online review sites, local business directories, and business discovery apps.
+These are all digital spaces where customers have a say about their experience with a business.

 If you’re just getting started with how your company manages social media reputation, read on for your keys to success and some important points to consider.

-Don’t let your social media pages go stale.
-Build them up and regularly post relevant content and updates like news, special offers, photos, videos, and links.
+In uncertain times like the COVID-19 pandemic, it’s important not to let your social media pages go stale.
+Build your pages up and regularly post relevant content and updates like news, announcements, special offers, photos, videos, and links.

 It can be extremely difficult to track every single conversation about your business happening on every social media channel, especially if you’re managing a business with multiple locations.